 The history of Kitashiobara Village has always been intertwined with the natural fury of the "eruption of Mount Bandai."

-The strong faith in Kitayama Yakushi stemmed from the awe of nature, which could erupt at any moment.
+The strong faith in Kitayama Yakushi stemmed from the fear of nature, which could erupt at any time.
 In the great eruption of Meiji 21 (1888), the village of Hibara-juku at the foot of the mountain was completely submerged.

-Even today, during the winter drought period (when water levels drop), the torii gate of "Yama Shrine," which was the village's main shrine, emerges from the lakebed, quietly conveying memories of that time.
+Even today, during the winter drought period (when water levels drop), the torii gate of "Yama Shrine," which was the village's guardian deity, emerges from the lakebed, quietly conveying memories of that time.

-At Tabinoito, we offer academic style tours that trace the dynamic natural history of Urabandai and the traces of the prayers of the people who lived there.
+At Tabinoito, we offer a 【Academic Style】 tour that traces the dynamic natural history of Urabandai and the traces of prayers from the people who lived there.

-This deep history, which local middle school students learn as the "treasure of the village," cannot be reached through superficial information in guidebooks.
+This deep history, which local middle school students learn as the "treasure of the village," cannot be reached by just the superficial information in guidebooks.
 Would you like to experience the "truth of Urabandai" that satisfies your intellectual curiosity with us?

 Explore Urabandai more freely.
 More deeply.